 - Vitamin B12 stimulates the body’s utilization of protein, fats, and carbohydrates.

 Lactobacillus acidophilus and Bifidobacterium, which are specific types of probiotics, increase the absorption of minerals such as iron, copper, magnesium, and manganese.
-This is really important because these minerals are integral to the energy production process.
+This is important because these minerals are integral to the energy production process.

 Eat your way to high energy levels

 Now that you understand how probiotics boost energy levels, it is time to take action!
-You can totally take a probiotic pill every day, or you can eat probiotic-rich foods.
+You can take a probiotic pill every day, or you can eat probiotic-rich foods.
 In my course Eat Clean for Energy I share lots of yummy recipes that are bursting with probiotics.
 I also explain how the macro and micronutrients in the food you eat directly correlate to the amount of energy that’s available to you.
 From healthy fats to adaptogens, essential vitamins and balancing blood sugar levels, I break it down and shows which foods zap energy and which foods make it soar.